CS-Classroom-2023-COMP-3410/project08-react-sightreader-Denverper/README.md

 Hello!
 Everything in this project works.
-I removed the countdown and the buttons at the bottom for simplicity and I didn't know what they did.
 The only issue I have is with playlists, where switching songs in a playlist does not stop the song if you switch the song to another while its playing.
 Other than that, it is fully functional!

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/vAeyM3iT)
 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18053521&assignment_repo_type=AssignmentRepo)